parekhkeyurkumar/dataanalysis/parent.md

 ### Step 4: Order-Level Analysis and Free Product Detection

-**Objective:** Create a distinct order-level dataset to analyze promotional item distribution across individual orders.
+**Objective:** Create a distinct order-level dataset to analyse promotional item distribution across individual orders.

 **Challenge Identified:**
 While Step 3 identified customers with multiple orders, we needed to analyze each individual order to determine which specific orders received the free product.
 Since the same customer could have multiple order numbers during the promotional period, we needed order-level granularity.